Brilliafy/metadataretrieverwrapper/README.md

 ## Alteration

-My objective was only extracting the duration of my audio file, therefore, do not anticipate every and each attribute to be available for retrieval using this extension. —However, you could quite conveniently duplicate my `GetAudioDuration(String fileName)` function, and replace the argument of the nested function `metaRetriever.extractMetadata(arg)`, according to this [article](https://developer.android.com/reference/android/media/MediaMetadataRetriever) (do not forget to build the extension in the end!).
+My objective was only extracting the duration of my audio file, therefore, do not anticipate every and each attribute to be available for retrieval using this extension. —However, you could quite conveniently duplicate my `GetAudioDuration(String fileName)` function, and replace the argument of the nested function `metaRetriever.extractMetadata(arg)`, according to this [article](https://developer.android.com/reference/android/media/MediaMetadataRetriever) *(do not forget to build the extension in the end!)*.

 ## Documentation

-Like in the function description, accessing files for the `GetAudioDuration(String fileName)` function, is fairly easy, due to my **Built-in file handling** *(I am well-aware that I should have made a separate IO library).
+Like in the function description, accessing files for the `GetAudioDuration(String fileName)` function, is fairly easy, due to my **Built-in file handling** *(I am well-aware that I should have made a separate IO library)*.

 You can use no prefix for the fullpath of a file (relative directory is root),

-you can use the prefix '/' to access a file from the sd card (relative directory is the root of the sd card),
+you can use the prefix `/` to access a file from the sd card (relative directory is the root of the sd card),

-you can use the prefix '//' to access a file from the AI2 development folder (relative directory is quite self-explanatory),
+you can use the prefix `//` to access a file from the AI2 development folder (relative directory is quite self-explanatory),

-you can use the prefix '///' to access a file from the relative path (also quite self-explanatory),
+you can use the prefix `file:///` to access a file from the relative path (also quite self-explanatory),

 and finnaly, the prefix '@' to access an asset from the current app (file previously uploaded to the project media list)!